 “God Dammit!
 Give me the fish”.
 It was my first week or so in the Marine Corps and a fellow Lieutenant had just launched on a diatribe about how the Marine Corps supply chain works.

+Give Me The Fish (GMTF): Be unapologetically American, take pride in what you do and who you are.
 “I got dropped from my last job,” Joe told me as we drove down the highway.
 Joe was my Lyft driver and he had just picked me up from a hotel about five minutes before.
-Joe was friendly and seemed to be a good-natured guy.
-I had gotten in the car and he had immediately […]
+Joe was […]